Cracked Heat Exchanger

 A Furnace Problem & Carbon Monoxide Threat

-There are many different kinds problems a furnace could have, especially as they get older.
-But while most furnace repairs that homeowners encounter are relatively minor and don’t pose a major concern, a furnace with a cracked heat exchanger is a dangerous problem that needs to be addressed right away.
+There are many different kinds of problems a furnace could have, especially as they get older.
+Most furnace repairs that homeowners encounter are relatively minor and do not pose a major concern.
+However, a furnace with a cracked heat exchanger is a dangerous problem you need to address right away.

 A crack in your heat exchanger could let gas escape from your heating unit, which means carbon monoxide could be seeping into your home.

 What is the Level of Carbon Monoxide Risk?